dipy/dipy/doc/interfaces/buan_flow.rst

         ├── moved_UF_R__recognized.trk
         └── moved_V__recognized.trk

-If you want to run this tutorial on your data, make sure that directory structure is same as shown above.
-Where, ``anatomical_measures`` folder has nifti files for dti measures such as FA, MD, and CSA/CSD pam5 files.
+If you want to run this tutorial on your data, make sure that the directory structure is The same as shown above.
+Where, ``anatomical_measures`` folder has nifti files for DTI measures such as FA, MD, and CSA/CSD pam5 files.
 The ``org_bundles`` folder has extracted bundles in common space.
 The ``rec_bundles`` folder has extracted bundles in native space.